 Garden designers often use rows of pleached trees in city gardens – although Charlotte says she is more likely to use trellis than a tree if a client wants privacy in a small city garden.

 Pleached trees are a great option for privacy from a road or blotting out an eyesore.
 ‘Carpinus betula (hornbeam) is a good choice as an individual tree for privacy in a town garden, too,’ she says, ‘as it’s relatively fast-growing but doesn’t get too big.’

-Black cherry plum – a good ornamental fruit tree for screening
+Ornamental plum trees – a good ornamental fruit tree for screening

 You could also consider planting ornamental fruit trees for privacy.
 They have great blossom and beautiful leaf colour.
 Not all of them are an ideal shape for allowing light into the garden – the winter-flowering cherry that used to be in our garden had widely spreading branches, which affected our light (and our neighbour’s light).